Giancarl021/Auto-Downloader/README.md

 ## Configuration

-You can customize the default behavior of the Auto Downloader in the [configuration file](data/configs.json)
+You can customize the default behavior of the Auto Downloader passing options.

 Here are the defaults: